Arrest Rights in Hong Kong: What to Do & Legal Protections Explained

 The two sentences are part of the Miranda Rights, a warning given primarily by American police that was established after the US Supreme Court’s 1966 decision in Miranda v.
 Arizona.
 However, don’t be surprised if this is not heard verbatim around Hong Kong, the UK or Germany.
 What is heard in US films and TV shows is specific to the US system!

-Under what circumstances can someone be arrested?
+Under what circumstances can someone be arrested in Hong Kong?

 Someone can either be arrested with a warrant or without a warrant.
 A warrant can be issued by a magistrate under section 31,72, 73.74 of the Magistrate’s Ordinance.